laurent22/joplin/README.md

 # Sub-notebooks

 Sub-notebooks allow organising multiple notebooks into a tree of notebooks.
-For example it can be used to regroup all the notebooks related to work, to family or to a particular project under a parent notebook.
+For example, it can be used to regroup all the notebooks related to work, to family or a particular project under a parent notebook.

 ![](https://joplinapp.org/images/SubNotebooks.png)

 - In the **desktop application**, to create a subnotebook, drag and drop it onto another notebook.
 To move it back to the root, drag and drop it on the "Notebooks" header.
-Currently only the desktop app can be used to organise the notebooks.
+Currently, only the desktop app can be used to organise the notebooks.
-- The **mobile application** supports displaying and collapsing/expanding the tree of notebooks, however it does not currently support moving the subnotebooks to different notebooks.
+- The **mobile application** supports displaying and collapsing/expanding the tree of notebooks, however, it does not currently support moving the subnotebooks to different notebooks.
 - The **terminal app** supports displaying the tree of subnotebooks but it does not support collapsing/expanding them or moving the subnotebooks around.

 # Markdown

 Joplin uses and renders a Github-flavoured Markdown with a few variations and additions.
-In particular it adds math formula support, interactive checkboxes and support for note links.
+In particular, it adds math formula support, interactive checkboxes and support for note links.
 Joplin also supports Markdown plugins which allow enabling and disabling various advanced Markdown features.
 Have a look at the [Markdown Guide](https://github.com/laurent22/joplin/blob/master/readme/markdown.md) for more information.

 # Custom CSS

-Rendered markdown can be customized by placing a userstyle file in the profile directory `~/.config/joplin-desktop/userstyle.css` (This path might be different on your device - check at the top of the Config screen for the exact path).
+The rendered markdown can be customized by placing a user style file in the profile directory `~/.config/Joplin-desktop/used style.css` (This path might be different on your device - check at the top of the Config screen for the exact path).
 This file supports standard CSS syntax.
-Joplin ***must*** be restarted for the new css to be applied, please ensure that Joplin is not closing to the tray, but is actually exiting.
-Note that this file is used only when display the notes, **not when printing or exporting to PDF**.
-This is because printing has a lot more restrictions (for example, printing white text over a black background is usually not wanted), so special rules are applied to make it look good when printing, and a userstyle.css would interfer with that.
+Joplin ***must*** be restarted for the new CSS to be applied, please ensure that Joplin is not closed to the tray, but is exciting.
+Note that this file is used only when displaying the notes, **not when printing or exporting to PDF**.
+This is because printing has a lot more restrictions (for example, printing white text over a black background is usually not wanted), so special rules are applied to make it look good when printing and a userstyle.css would interfere with that.

 # Note templates

 In the **desktop app**, templates can be used to create new notes or to insert into existing ones by creating a `templates` folder in Joplin's config folder and placing Markdown template files into it.
-For example creating the file `hours.md` in the `templates` directory with the contents:
+For example, creating the file `hours.md` in the `templates` directory with the contents:

 ```markdown
 Date: {{date}}